 The greatest spellcaster would be he who could enchant himself, so that his enchantments came to him first of all as strange and autonomous.
 Could it not be that this is our case?
-Novalis

-The main objective that anarchists want to reach in the strategic orientation of their proposed methods is the self-organisation of the struggles of the exploited.
+Novalis leading to more than one failure, and is one of the main reasons for things getting done by halves.
+Many apprentice sorcerers have become so scared by the great operative and destructive capacity of the broom that they could not manage to stop it.
+Why they should ever have had to stop remains one of the mysteries of the psyche of the revolutionary.